syedahamedali2521/Weather-Forecasting/README.md

 Heroku

-Just upload your app.py, requirements.txt, and this README.md, then deploy with one click!

-💡 Example Screenshot

 ❤️ About
-Built with Streamlit & Folium by [Your Name].
+Built with Streamlit & Folium by [Syed Ahamed Ali].
 Powered by Open-Meteo API for free and accurate weather data.

 📜 License